KrischanCS/roundly/readme.md

 probably just have used that.

-But when I finally found that gomponents exists, I had already implemented a significant part of htmfunc and also liked some of the things I did differently, so I decided to continue on it anyway.
+But when I finally found that gomponents exists, I had already implemented a significant part of roundly and also liked some of the things I did differently, so I decided to continue on it anyway.

 ## Packages

 The rendering functions are distributed over the following packages:

-- [element](https://github.com/KrischanCS/htmfunc/element): All HTML elements from the standard.
+- [element](https://github.com/KrischanCS/roundly/element): All HTML elements from the standard.
-- [attribute](https://github.com/KrischanCS/htmfunc/attribute): All attributes from the standard.
+- [attribute](https://github.com/KrischanCS/roundly/attribute): All attributes from the standard.
-- [text](https://github.com/KrischanCS/htmfunc/text): Functions for text nodes.
+- [text](https://github.com/KrischanCS/roundly/text): Functions for text nodes.
-- [logic](https://github.com/KrischanCS/htmfunc/logic): Logic for conditional rendering, loops and groups.
+- [logic](https://github.com/KrischanCS/roundly/logic): Logic for conditional rendering, loops and groups.

 I recommend to use those in files without other domain logic and dot-import them as in the